 9 what/something.
 'What/something ... is ...'.
 The verb 'to be' further in the sentence helps us make the right choice.

 10 from.
 Another collocation here.
-Ironically, the same on is used in #5 in the previous part!
+Interestingly, the same one is used in #5 in the previous part!

 11 among/amongst/for.
 Any of the given options have the meaning of happening in a particular group of people.